ImAKappa/geomalgebra/README.md

 Tested on Windows WSL2 for Python 3.10.
-The minimum supported Python version is 3.10, but can be adapted to 3.9 by modifying syntax for type hints and some standard library functions
+The minimum supported Python version is 3.10, but can be adapted to 3.9 by modifying syntax for type hints and some standard library functions.

 ## Learn Geometric Algebra